laoluadewoye/PKI_Practice_Python/README.md

 ## Table comparing options

 Here is a table comparing how each strategy compares.
-These are my best guess of how easy it would be for someone to use an option if they didn't have any experience.
+These are my opinions of how easy it would be for someone to use an option if they didn't have any experience.
 I hope this table helps you decide which one to try.

 |       Metric        | Python Interpreter | Installed CLI | Docker Container |